Southern Vs Northern Vs Western Blotting

 • Check that your detection method is working correctly.

-• Ensure that you have optimized the blotting conditions (e.g., hybridization/incubation temperature, buffer composition, washing conditions).
+• make sure you have optimized the blotting conditions (e.g., hybridization/incubation temperature, buffer composition, washing conditions).

 • High Background: If you see a high background, check the following:

-• Ensure that you are using an appropriate blocking buffer.
+• check that you are using an appropriate blocking buffer.

 • Optimize the washing conditions to remove unbound probes or antibodies.